 Find Plans in your area with your ZIP Code

-To compare the Special Needs Plans available in your area, you can use our zip code lookup tool above or click on your county below.
-If you'd like to learn more about how the Medicare Advantage SNP program works in Hawaii and how it compares with other options, keep on reading.
+You can compare all the available Special Needs Plans in your area by using our zip code lookup tool above or by clicking on your county below.
+Continue reading to find out more about Hawaii's Medicare Advantage SNP program and how it compares to other options.

-Who Can Enroll in a Hawaii Medicare Special Needs Plan?
+Do I Qualify to Enroll in a Medicare Special Needs Plan in Hawaii?

 Most people living in Hawaii, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs: